 In manufacturing, the things may be machines or equipment on your shop floor.
 Insights could therefore be real-time machine data.
 And an example of an action may be a machine pausing operation due to anticipated tool breakage.

-Edge platforms allow you collect data from industrial systems like PLCs, Digital Control Systems, sensors, or historians and run applications locally on top of the data, such as event processing, predictive analytics, machine learning models, and more – all in an offline first deployment.
+An edge platforms built for manufacturing allow you collect data from industrial systems like PLCs, Digital Control Systems, sensors, or historians and run applications locally on top of the data, such as event processing, predictive analytics, machine learning models, and more – all in an offline first deployment.

 Edge computing platforms manage the applications, devices, and connections that operate on the edge of a network.
 Here, edge devices and connected equipment (“things”) can communicate and perform tasks at a rate faster than those achieved with pure cloud computing.